ms314006/gatsby-profile/src/content/let-website-speak-by-itself.md

 ## Create A Project Of Chrome Extensions
-Ok so first of all, we need to create a project for chrome extensions, so like npm project need package.json, you should create a file manifest.json, if you want to you project can be a chrome extensions.
+Ok so first of all, we need to create a project for chrome extensions, so like npm project need package.json, you should create a file manifest.json, if you expect your project can be a chrome extensions.

 The content of manifest.json below:
 ```Json